gbaeke/pdfchat/README.md

 # pdfchat

-Chat with a PDF file
+Chat with a PDF file using Azure OpenAI and Langchain